Sustainability

 Our process and craftsmanship

 Our furniture making is a relatively slow and considered process but we are as efficient and effective as possible to keep the price as low as possible for our customers.
 We specialise in steam-bending which allows us to use air-dried oak and ash.
 Steaming for an hour effectively dries the wood to the correct humidity for fine furniture making and may be more efficient than the usual kiln drying for weeks or months (for most furniture grade wood).
 Bending with steam also means we can achieve interesting curves and shapes with much less waste than if cut from solid.
 We use harvested rain water for steam bending.
-We use traditional cabinetmaking and green wood-work techniques for jointing, rather than faster screws, as we believe it is ‘better’: it will be longer lasting and is more beautiful.
+We use traditional cabinetmaking and green wood-work techniques for jointing, rather than faster screws, as we believe it is ‘better’: it is more effective, will be longer lasting, and is more beautiful.
 We have developed innovative ways to simplify construction, and we harness the inherent strength in woods long fibres.
 Most of our work is commissioned and made to order, so there is no waste due to over-production, and our making process is always evolving to become more efficient.
-There is an art to our furniture making that includes frequent discussions about the ‘best way’ at all stages including: selecting timber, machining, joint-work, construction and finishing and we are proud that we are Winner of Best Sustainable Product at Decroex 2020 and have been selected four times for The Wood Awards Best New Bespoke Furniture design (for Unstable Stool, Y Writing Desk, Spring Benches and Sculptural Fishing Platforms).
+There is an art to our furniture making that includes frequent discussions about the ‘best way’ at all stages including: selecting timber, machining, joint-work, construction and finishing and we are proud that we are Winner of Best Sustainable Product at Decroex 2020 and have been selected four times for The Wood Awards Best Bespoke Furniture design (for Unstable Stool, Y Writing Desk, Spring Benches and Sculptural Fishing Platforms).

 Our Waste